 Include a covering letter

-Include a covering letter which provides a brief overview of who you are, why you are interested in the role and the current skills you have that align with the role.
+Include a covering letter which provides a brief overview of who you are, why you are interested in the role and address the “About You” section of the advertisement to assist in demonstrating the current knowledge, skills and experience you have that align with the role.

 Include an up-to-date resume outlining your qualifications, licences, work history, skills, relevant training undertaken and referees.
 Your work history should include a brief summary of positions held, the main tasks and responsibilities of each position, and any achievements that may be relevant to your application.